-We intend to show incarcerated men/women that they do not need to remain in prison for the rest of, or even much of their lives.
-We plan to empower them with the tools that will enable them, to lift themselves out of despair, and to break the cycles of generational incarceration, poverty and ignorance.
-We plan to show them how much more important their future is than their past—and we will work with them to build a successful future.
+We show incarcerated men that they do not need to remain in prison for the rest of, or even much of their lives.
+We empower them with the tools that will enable them to lift themselves out of despair, and to break the cycles of generational incarceration, poverty and ignorance.
+We show them how much more important their future is than their past—and we work with them to build a successful future.

-Since leaving prison in September 2002, Terry, 46, has devoted his time to faith-based programs designed to keep South Carolina ex-offenders from returning to prison.
-His passion is establishing a nation-wide program through FreshStart Vision to show the world that God is truly the God of reconciliation.
+Since leaving prison in September 2002, Terry, has devoted his time to faith-based programs designed to keep ex-offenders from returning to prison.
+His passion is establishing a nation-wide program through FreshStart Visions to show the world that God is truly the God of reconciliation.

-He is using Christian faith and his life experiences to show inmates how to become successful after being released from prison.
-He believes that reconciliation to God, family, and community is key to that success.
+His Christian faith and life experiences demonstrate to inmates that “he was one of them” and they CAN become successful upon release from prison.
+Tim believes that reconciliation to God, family, and community is key to that success.
 “It is like building a bridge from the inside to the outside world, by becoming a law-abiding, tax-paying citizen”.

 God has restored back all the broken relationships Tim destroyed years ago with his children and family.
 His daughter Jacolyn and grandson Ty love helping tell the story of redemption and forgiveness when opportunity knocks.